 - This approach has allowed them to see structures that are around 0.001 mm in size or even less.

-- With the help of an X-ray, it is possible to see odontodes that are only in the process of developing.
+- With the help of an X-ray, it is possible to see odontodes that are only developing.

 - Scientists have found that dermal odontodes and the odontodes that would eventually become teeth develop similarly.

-- At a later stage, these structures start to change differently, probably influenced by chemical signals.
+- At a later stage, these structures change differently, probably influenced by chemical signals.

-- Some of them develop into teeth-like skin structures, while others develop into teeth.
+- Some develop into teeth-like skin structures, while others develop into teeth.

-4. Anomalocaris was the first Hawkeye: new Anomalocaris fossils show that these animals had a well-developed vision [Australia, December 2020].
+4. Anomalocaris was the first Hawkeye: new Anomalocaris fossils show these animals’ well-developed vision [Australia, December 2020].

 Fossils from the Cambrian explosion are pretty rare.
 Most of these ancient animals had soft bodies.
 They, therefore, had few structures that could get mineralized and preserved in sediments.
 That is why a recently discovered Emu Bay Shale in Australia is somewhat of a treasure trove for paleontologists.
 The Shale has yielded a lot of new information: